Description

 'The Sortino ratio improves upon the Sharpe ratio by isolating downside volatility from total volatility by dividing excess return by the downside deviation.
 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset's standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio takes the asset's return and subtracts the risk-free rate, and then divides that amount by the asset's downside deviation.
 The ratio was named after Frank A. Sortino.'

-• Compared with SPY (0.69) in the period of the last 3 years, the downside risk / excess return profile of 0.09 is lower, thus worse.
+• Compared with SPY (0.62) in the period of the last 3 years, the excess return divided by the downside deviation of -0.02 is lower, thus worse.

 Ulcer: